kristinabendzs/1054-homework3/README.md

 No Installation Required.

 ## Usage
-No Usage Instructions
+Open index file in your browser :)

 ## Contributing
 Fork it!
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request
+Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D

 ## History
 April 4, 2024